mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How many slaves can there be?
 - When would you need more masters?
 - Explain address/data frames.
+- How can you change a slave's address?
 - Explain NACK/ACK.
 - Explain clock stretching.
 - What are advantages of the open-drain output drivers?